Ladies and gentlemen, dear listeners, welcome to this special edition of Radio Renaissance.

 And you start to realize this was the face of the MAGA youth movement on campuses across the country.

-And there were fights that broke out last night in Idaho uh at the state capitol in Boise.
+And there were fights that broke out last night in Idaho at the state capitol in Boise.

-A bunch of people came to do a vigil for Charlie Kirk, and someone just started coming up and screaming F. Charlie Kirk, F. Charlie Kirk.
+A bunch of people came to do a vigil for Charlie Kirk, and someone just started coming up and screaming, F. Charlie Kirk, F. Charlie Kirk.

-The guy nearly got beat to death.
+The guy nearly got beat to death on campus.

 Wait, wait, wait, wait, wait.